Teoroo-CMC/PiNN/doc/datasets/manipulate_data.rst

 --------------------

 Most TensorFlow operations (caching, repeating, shuffling) can be directly applied to the dataset.
-However, to handle dataset with different number of atoms, which is often the case, we use a special ``sparse_batch`` operation to create the minibatches of the data in a sparse form.
+However, to handle datasets with different numbers of atoms in each structure, which is often the case, we use a special ``sparse_batch`` operation to create minibatches of the data in a sparse form.
 For example:

 .. code-block:: python